BENOITHAVETlmj/StarWarsApp-ReactRooter-Hooks/README.md

 This application's purpose is to use react-router-dom with Starwars API.

-It does render dynamically Url to fetch the right data when clicking on a character to show his vehicles and update the url, once you click on vehicle, it redirects you back to the owners of this type of vehicles...and so on
+It does render dynamically Url to fetch the right data when clicking on a character to show his identy Card + his vehicles as a link and update the url, once you click on vehicle, it redirects you back to the owners of this type of vehicles...and so on

 this a link to have a look in your browser: http://starwars-app-benoit-havet.herokuapp.com/